capensisma/Herald/README.md

   }
 }
 ```
-While you can manage this preferences yourself, herald provides some helper functions to make this easier.
+While you can manage user preferences yourself, Herald provides some helper functions to make this easier.

 ### getUserPrefrence